data301-2021-summer2/project-group14-project/analysis/README.md

-All Jupyter Notebook files are found in this parent directory.
+All Jupyter Notebook files are found in this parent directory and the python file containing the function.